pshushereba/webapi-challenge/README.md

 - [ ] What can the API return to help clients know if a request was successful?

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+        - We can partition our application into sub-applications by using Routers in Express.
+That way we can have different CRUD operations to meet different needs.
+For example, if we had an e-commerce site, we could have a /users router and a /products router, so that we can perform CRUD operations, but keep the code maintainable.

 ## Project Setup